john-winko/Digital-Kitchen/Notes.md

 # In progress
 - Meal Browsing
 - Add meals to personal catalog
+- Save id and name for list of favorites, sync with user profile w/ backend calls

 # Backlog
 - Create logo and use in navbar